Skip to content Skip to footer navigation

 Fact-checked

-Checked for accuracy by our qualified fact-checkers and verifiers.
+Checked for accuracy by our qualified fact-checkers, verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

 Air conditioners, fridges, freezers and clothes dryers are some of the biggest energy guzzlers in our homes.
 But TVs and home entertainment systems can use a surprising amount of household energy too.

-If you're looking to lower your energy bill, the good news is you don't simply have to limit the number of binge-worthy shows you're watching.
+If you're looking to lower your energy bill, the good news is you don't have to limit the number of binge-worthy shows you're watching.

 We've crunched the numbers on the most and least energy-hungry appliances we've tested to show you how much you could save by choosing a more efficient model.